BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 console.log(Symbol.keyFor(sym)) // "app/symbol"

 const localSym = Symbol("app/symbol")
-console.log(Symbol.keyFor(localSym)) // Undefined (not globally registered)
+// Undefined (not globally registered): console.log(Symbol.keyFor(localSym))
 ```

-Using descriptive, namespaced keys helps avoid symbol collisions:
+Use descriptive, namespaced keys to help avoid symbol collisions:

 * Good: `"effect/Brand"`
 * Poor: `"Brand"` (too generic)

 The key (`"effect/Brand"`) is purely descriptive—it has no relationship to any filesystem path or URL.

 No built-in JavaScript or TypeScript mechanism exists to list or inspect the global registry.
 The registry is intentionally opaque and secure by design.
 If you need a list, manually track symbols within your application.

 ### Computed Property Keys